jojonas/db_nmap/README.md

 ## Building

-The project is implemented in Golang and can be built as follows:
+The project is implemented in Go and can be built as follows:

     go build ./cmd/db_nmap
     go build ./cmd/db_import